 It's such a charming place that I'm sure you will love it!

 Chateau de Vie is another beautiful bed and breakfast option in Calistoga.
 It's a great find in the middle of the countryside and right next to their beautiful Cabernet Sauvignon Estate Vineyards.
 Even though it's outside town, it's only a five-minute drive to this lovely town's restaurants and shops.

 For the price, this is my favorite option in Calistoga.

-In addition to it's relaxing location, it also features a private jacuzzi hot tub, a heated pool, and continuous beverage service.
+In addition to its relaxing location also features a private jacuzzi hot tub, a heated pool, and continuous concierge and beverage service.
 You can also request garden or indoor spa services.

-Their peaceful setting and wonderful amenities make me want to visit them again soon!
+Their peaceful setting and wonderful amenities make me want to revisit them soon!

-The best budget friendly find here is the Best Western Plus Stephenson Manner.
+The best budget-friendly find here is the Best Western Plus Stevenson Manner.
 It's perfect if you are on a tighter budget or don't plan to spend much time in your room.